Cameron-D/openpose-ptz-control/README.md

 * Add a new instance of "Generic MQTT".
 * Configure it with Protocol: `mqtt://`, Broker IP: (As above, probably the control computer IP) and Port: `1883`.
 * Add a new Regular Button.
-* To show the camera state:
+* To show the camera state on the button:
   * In Instance Feedback add `mqtt: Change colors from MQTT topic value`.
   * Set the Topic to `PTZ_STATE`.
   * Set the Value to either `on` or `off` depending on what you want the button to show.